Paul Carter Therapy

 B.A.
 (Econ) (Hons) - University of Manchester.

-I am a registered member of the British Association for Counselling and Psychotherapy (BACP) (registration number: 399568) and abide by their professional code of ethical practice for matters of confidentiality, supervision, complaints and continuing professional development.
+As an accredited UK Council for Psychotherapy (UKCP) psychotherapist (registration number 2011182780) and registered member of the British Association for Counselling and Psychotherapy (BACP) (registration number: 399568), I abide by their professional code of ethical practice for matters of confidentiality, supervision, complaints and continuing professional development.

 BACP Logo